oliverphilcox/RascalC/docs/usage/post-processing.rst

 Post-Processing & Reconstruction
 =================================

 These scripts post-process the single- or multi-field integrals computed by the C++ code.
+For the DEFAULT, LEGENDRE and 3PCF modes, the output covariance matrix products (as well as precision matrices and effective number of mocks) are computed and saved to a ``.npz`` file, as described below.
+This is done for some input shot-noise rescaling parameter :math:`\alpha` (or one for each field, for the multi-field case).

-This computes the shot-noise rescaling parameter(s), :math:`\alpha_i`, from data derived covariance matrices (from individual jackknife correlation functions computed in the :ref:`jackknife-correlations` script).
-A variety of analysis products are output as an ``.npz`` file, as described below.
+In JACKKNIFE mode, the shot-noise rescaling parameter(s), :math:`\alpha_i`, are computed from data derived covariance matrices (from individual jackknife correlation functions computed in the :ref:`jackknife-correlations` script).
+As above, a variety of analysis products are output as an ``.npz`` file.

+**General Input Parameters**

+- {COVARIANCE_DIR}: Directory containing the covariance matrix ``.txt`` files output by the :doc:`main-code` C++ code.
+This directory should contain the subdirectories ``CovMatricesAll`` and ``CovMatricesJack`` containing the relevant analysis products.
+- {N_R_BINS}: Number of radial  bins used in the analysis.
+- {N_MU_BINS}: Number of angular (:math:`\mu`) bins used in the analysis.
+- {MAX_L}: Maximum Legendre multipole used in the analysis.
+- {N_SUBSAMPLES}: Number of individual matrix subsamples computed in the C++ code.
+This is the :math:`N_\mathrm{loops}` parameter used in the :ref:`main-code` code.
+Individual matrix estimates are used to remove quadratic bias from the precision matrix estimates and compute the effective number of degrees of freedom :math:`N_\mathrm{eff}`.
+- {OUTPUT_DIR}: Directory in which to save the analysis products.
+This will be created if not present.

 .. todo:: Add in Legendre + 3PCF into this + default mode

-.. _post-processing-single:
+.. _post-processing-single-jackknife:

 Jackknife Single-Field Reconstruction